infrahq/infra/docs/reference/cli.md

       --client-id string                OIDC client ID
       --client-secret string            OIDC client secret
       --kind string                     The identity provider kind.
-One of 'oidc, okta, azure, or google' (default "oidc") --service-account-email string    The email assigned to the Infra service client in Google --service-account-key filepath    The private key used to make authenticated requests to Google's API, can be a file or the key string directly
+One of 'oidc, okta, azure, or google' (default "oidc") --scim                            Create an access key for SCIM provisioning --service-account-email string    The email assigned to the Infra service client in Google --service-account-key filepath    The private key used to make authenticated requests to Google's API, can be a file or the key string directly
       --url string                      Base URL of the domain of the OIDC identity provider (eg. acme.okta.com)